Encharted Cook

 Process Photo 4b - Wedges of green cabbage are in a steamer basket that fits on top of the large pot.

-During the last 25 minutes of cooking place wedges of cabbage around the corned beef to cook with the meat.
+1. Step 4: Cook Cabbage with Meat.
+During the last 25 minutes of cooking, place wedges of cabbage around the corned beef to cook with the meat.
 Alternatively, use a steamer basket above the meat if you have one that fits the Dutch oven.

-The corned beef and cabbage are done when both the meat and the cabbage are tender when pierced with a fork.
+The meat and cabbage are done when both are tender when pierced with a fork.
+Slice the corned beef and serve it with the steamed cabbage and some whole-grain mustard.

-What to Serve with Corned Beef and Cabbage
+What Should I Serve with Corned Beef and Cabbage?

 • Boiled Potatoes